 I’ve always enjoyed watching teenagers die.
 Even when I was a teenager, back in the early Pleistocene, I couldn’t get enough adolescent annihilation.
 Now that I am a certified, some would say certifiable, drooling old fart boomer I enjoy it even more.
 Youthful folly: it’s riveting entertainment for the elderly.
 Given my macabre inclinations I … Continue reading The Hunger Games: a Libertarian Dead Teenager Movie.

 Bad news philosophers, our preeminent social critic, our font of wisdom, our modern Socrates has succumbed to the malignant Hollywood poisons of reality TV, celebrity whoring, financial ennui and hopeless incompetent governance.
 Given the forces arrayed against our philosopher king only Vegas bookies on crack would favor his chances.
 I knew all this when I sat down to view … Continue reading New Conan not as Philosophical as Old Conan

+I give this better odds than "quantitative easing!"
 Cowboys and Aliens had me at the title!
 Throwing Indiana Jones, James Bond and House's 13, (Olivia Wilde - the thinking man's smoking hot babe), into the mix merely turned a ridiculous premise into a cosmically absurd proposition.
 How could I resist?
-There's no point issuing spoiler alerts, like a fine Obama speech, this schizophrenic … Continue reading Cowboys and Aliens and Obama
+There's no point issuing spoiler … Continue reading Cowboys and Aliens and Obama